cloudrainstar/bionemo-framework/docs/docs/user-guide/examples/bionemo-esm2/finetune.md

 ```

 # Fine-Tuned ESM2 Model Inference
 Once we have a checkpoint we can create a config object by pointing the path in `initial_ckpt_path` and use that for inference.
-Since we need to load all the parameters from this checkpoint (and don't skip the head) we reset the `nitial_ckpt_skip_keys_with_these_prefixe` in this config.
-Now we can use the ````bionemo.esm2.model.fnetune.train.infer``` to run inference on prediction dataset.
+Since we need to load all the parameters from this checkpoint (and don't skip the head) we reset the `nitial_ckpt_skip_keys_with_these_prefixes` in this config.
+Now we can use the ```bionemo.esm2.model.fnetune.train.infer``` to run inference on prediction dataset.

 ```python
 config = ESM2FineTuneSeqConfig(